entando/entando-docs/vuepress/docs/v7.0/tutorials/create/pb/export-bundle-from-application.md

 Password: 1pTZev82Ee
 ```

-3. Login to Keycloak using the admin credentials.
+3. Log in to Keycloak using the admin credentials.
 The URL will be similar to `http://YOUR-HOST-NAME/auth/` and can be verified with the following command:
 ``` sh
 kubectl describe ingress/default-sso-in-namespace
 ```